AdobeDocs/commerce-cloud-service.en/help/cloud-guide/cdn/fastly.md

 - **Origin cloaking**—Prevents traffic from bypassing the Fastly WAF and hides the IP addresses of your origin servers to protect them from direct access and DDoS attacks.

   Origin cloaking is enabled by default on Adobe Commerce on cloud infrastructure Pro Production projects.
-To enable origin cloaking on Adobe Commerce on cloud infrastructure Starter Production projects, submit {{commerce-support-ticket}}.
+To enable origin cloaking on Adobe Commerce on cloud infrastructure Starter Production projects, submit an [Adobe Commerce Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket).
 If you have traffic that does not require caching, you can customize the Fastly service configuration to allow requests to [bypass the Fastly cache](/help/cloud-guide/cdn/fastly-vcl-bypass-to-origin.md).

 - **[Image optimization](/help/cloud-guide/cdn/fastly-image-optimization.md)**—Offloads image processing and resizing load to the Fastly service so that servers can process orders and conversions more efficiently.